“LE CHÂTEAU DE MA MÈRE” - THE BACKGROUND TO THE BOOK

 We form the impression that the peasantry was a proud, independent folk and to some extent a law unto themselves.
 When Marcel told Lili about their bad experience with the terrifying gamekeeper in the last château, he showed a peasant’s distrust of the authorities - Page 154 Above all, Lili was upset to hear that the gamekeeper had written a summons in his book:

-- Naturellement, c'est un peu exagéré: mais c'est pour dire qu'il pousse vite
+- Naturellement, c'est un peu exagéré: mais c'est pour dire qu'il pousse vitec) The superstitions of the peasantry

 The peasants hrld on to their old superstitious beliefs.
 When Marcel is accompanied by Lili into the hills on his night escapade, he is frightened by a passing shadow.
 Lili immediately assumes that it is the ghost of a Shepherd of long ago who was murdered for his money and who returns to the mountains in search.
 As Marcel is planning to live alone on the mountain like a hermit, he does not wish to believe in the apparition.
 Lili, however, is absolutely certain, because his father had seen it on four occasions.
 Lili tells how, on its last visit, his father had dealt with it in a very resolute manner Page 74.
 His father had told the ghost that he hadn't got his money, and that if he didn't clear off he'd give him the signs of the cross and six kicks up the backside

-"Moi, je respecte les morts, mais si tu continues comme ça moi je sors, et je te fous quatre signes de croix et six coups de pied au derrière".
+"Moi, je respecte les morts, mais si tu continues comme ça moi je sors, et je te fous quatre signes de croix et six coups de pied au derrière".d) The kindness and helpfulness of the local people

 The Pagnols were left with a deep impression of the kindness of these people because of the lengths they went to, in order to help his family.
 The 40-year-old servant at the second big house, Dominique, had come rushing towards them, brandishing his garden fork.
 It had seemed at first that he was chasing them off.
 In fact, at the same time, he was signalling to them that he was putting on the display for the sake of his employer, who was watching from a top window.